-Here’s how to spoof a FaceTime call: A person can fake a FaceTime call number, and this is often done to get you to answer the call even though you are a stranger.
+Here’s how to fake or spoof a FaceTime call: A person can fake a FaceTime call number, and this is often done to get you to answer the call even though you are strangers as part of a scam.

 In fact, it’s also possible to spoof or fake the incoming email address in addition to the number.
 Spoofing a FaceTime call typically requires specialized software, as it’s not simple to do.

-So if you want to learn all about how you can fake a FaceTime call, then this is for you.
+So if you want to learn all about how someone fakes a FaceTime call, then this is for you.
 Let’s get started!

 We’re actually going to put a nice big pause on explaining FaceTime spoofing.